MazamaScience/MazamaTimeSeries/README.md

-A key feature of `mts` objects is the use of the `deviceDeploymentID` as a "foreign key" that allows sensor `data` columns to be mapped onto the associated spatial metadata in a sensor `meta` row.
+A key feature of `mts` objects is the use of the `deviceDeploymentID` as a "foreign key" that allows sensor `data` columns to be mapped onto the associated spatial and sensor metadata in a `meta` row.
 The following will always be true:

 ```
 identical(names(mts$data), c('datetime', mts$meta$deviceDeploymentID))